raycast/extensions/extensions/cursor-directory/README.md

 Access preferences through the Action Panel or Raycast settings:

-- Default Sort Order: Prompts are sorted by quantity in descending order by default.
 - Cache Duration: Prompt data is cached locally for 1 day by default.